 Turkish Cargo first established its presence in Vietnam’s capital in 2015, via twice-weekly flights between Istanbul (IST) and Hanoi (HAN) using A330-200Fs.
 The airline now seeks to expand its flight routes to Vietnam, given shifting cargo trends between Asia and Europe.

 Vietnam is gaining attention from manufacturing companies seeking to move operations from mainland China over fears of negative impacts from the trade war between the United States and China, as discussed at the 2018 Cargo Facts Symposium in San Diego last month.
 This trend, coupled with Ho Chi Minh’s status as Vietnam’s largest city and its pre-existing trade links with Europe, further increases the city’s high export and cargo traffic potential.

-Ho Chi Minh currently has a strong Europe-based export market consisting of electrical equipment, fuel, oil, textile products, chemical products for machineries and nuclear equipment.
+SGN currently has a strong Europe-based export market consisting of electrical equipment, fuel, oil, textile products, chemical products for machineries and nuclear equipment.
 The city’s main imports include electronic items, machinery and equipment, fuel, oil, iron and steel products and plastics.

 Turkish Cargo said it will soon announce schedule details for flights between SGN and European cities on its website.Like This Post